Definition of Nominal Rate of Return

 Some of the disadvantages are given below:

-- It includes inflation & thus, the results are always inflation than the actual scenario.
+- It includes inflation & thus; the results are always inflation than the actual scenario.

 - The nominal rate of return has now become the only basis of decision-making in finance, ignoring the other disciples of finance.

 - An important project may be rejected only due to negative NPV.
-Thus, other factors should be considered to confirm whether the project is actually not feasible.
+Thus, other factors should be considered to confirm whether the project is not feasible.

 Conclusion